 Known as the world’s most popular job-hunting guide, “What Color Is Your Parachute” is a practical guide to helping you make a job transition.

-The emphasis is on discovering your true core values and what motivates and drives you.
+The emphasis is on discovering your core values and what motivates and drives you.

 Using Bolles’ Flower Excercise, you should discover your key passions and transferable skills.
 This should enable you to define and execute a clear plan for a fulfilling career and a happier you.